 Glossary of workflow terms

-Business rules: Business rules underlay every workflow process.
-They describe company policies and procedures and always can be expressed in “either or” questions such as “yes or no” or “true or false.”
+Business rules: Business rules underlie every workflow process.
+They describe company policies and procedures and can always be expressed in “either or” questions such as “yes or no” or “true or false.”
 For example, a business rule might say that if a customer is already in the system (true), they get a 10% discount.
 If the customer is not in the system (false) they get a 20% discount

 Business logic: A software solution uses business logic to determine how data can be created, stored, and changed.
 It also determines how data is transformed or calculated, and how it is routed to people or software in the workflow.
-Business rules express company policy.
-While business logic controls workflow processes.
+Business rules express company policy, while business logic controls workflow processes.

 User tasks: Choices that a process participant makes to kick off the next step in a workflow.